 Perhaps most importantly for those looking for cheap cloud hosting, new customers pay only $0.01 for their first month if you use our exclusive coupon code at checkout: HOSTINGADV.
 Your cloud hosting will renew at the full, yet still affordable, price after that period, but we love that InterServer strictly operates on a month-by-month basis — meaning you won’t be locked into any long-term plans.

-- Choice of 1-16 cores and up to 16TB of data transfer
+- Up to 16 cores and 16TB of data transfer

 - Plenty of RAM and redundant cloud storage

-- FREE Webuzo control panel and several OS options
+- FREE control panel and several OS options

 - Get started on InterServer now.